• shibboleth •

 Meaning: 1.
 A word, phrase, or pronunciation of a word that identifies a member of a group and is used to distinguish members of a specific group from outsiders.
 2. A commonplace phrase or saying.

-Word History: This English word used to be Hebrew shibboleth which means both "flood, stream" and "ear of corn".
+Word History: This English word used to be Hebrew shibboleth, which means both "flood, stream" and "ear of corn".
 But the meaning of this word is irrelevant; its pronunciation is the crucial issue here.
 In Judges xii: 4-6 shibboleth was the password used by the Gileadites to distinguish their own men from the enemy Ephraimites, because the Ephraimites had no [sh] in their language and pronounced the word sibboleth.
-(The shibboleth for our gratitude today is ?William Hupy?, the name of our friend and reader who suggested we run this Good Word.)
+(The shibboleth for our gratitude today is 'William Hupy', the name of our friend and long-time member of the Alpha Agora who suggested we run this Good Word.)